MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/warehousing/warehouse-directed-flow.md

 ---
-title: 'Receiving, Puting-away, Moving, Picking and Shipping in Advanced Warehouse Configuration with Directed Pick and Put-Away'
+title: 'Receiving, putting-away, moving, picking and shipping in advanced warehouse configuration'
 description: Inbound and outbound processes can be performed in different ways depending on the warehouse complexity level.
 author: brentholtorf
 ms.topic: conceptual